Freelance writer & energy regulation analyst

 Even on casual Fridays, “everything about my outfit is calculated.” - Kenza *

 Racial code-switching does not start and end with language.
 It manifests, consciously or otherwise, in many ways.
-Kenza, an intern in the legal field, says that like most people of colour she’s encountered at work, she “gives 200% all the time to change negative perceptions of minorities, but also because I do not want to prove a stereotype right”.
+Kenza, an intern in the legal field, says that like most people of color she’s encountered at work, she “gives 200% all the time to change negative perceptions of minorities, but also because I do not want to prove a stereotype right”.
 Even on casual Fridays, “everything about my outfit is calculated” with this in mind.

-In fact, Dr Durkee identifies avoiding negative stereotypes as one of the most commonly reported motivations behind code-switching.
+In fact, Dr. Durkee identifies avoiding negative stereotypes as one of the most commonly reported motivations behind code-switching.
 Zeyneb admits that she is “constantly afraid of being perceived as aggressive”.
 For Don, it is all about coming across as approachable.
 “I’m aware that to white Europeans I can seem abrupt, and that that is easily associated with my being Arab,” he said.

 The consequences of stereotyping are significant.
 Research shows, for example, that black Americans are more likely to be seen as “leaders” if they manage to avoid negative stereotypes, whatever these may be.